F-Stack/f-stack/dpdk/doc/guides/nics/nfp.rst

 Netronome's PMD code is provided in the **drivers/net/nfp** directory.
-Although NFP PMD has Netronome´s BSP dependencies, it is possible to compile it along with other DPDK PMDs even if no BSP was installed before.
+Although NFP PMD has Netronome´s BSP dependencies, it is possible to compile it along with other DPDK PMDs even if no BSP was installed previously.
 Of course, a DPDK app will require such a BSP installed for using the NFP PMD, along with a specific NFP firmware application.

-Default PMD configuration is at **common_linuxapp configuration** file:
+Default PMD configuration is at the **common_linuxapp configuration** file:

 - **CONFIG_RTE_LIBRTE_NFP_PMD=y**

-Once DPDK is built all the DPDK apps and examples include support for the NFP PMD.
+Once the DPDK is built all the DPDK apps and examples include support for the NFP PMD.